HomeResource Hub

 Happy National EMS Week! 🚑 How much do EMTs and Paramedics make?
 We found out! #paytransparency

 How to get into it: Hands-on training programs like EMT certification, which can be completed in just a few months.
-From there, many professionals gain field experience and pursue additional credentials, such as becoming a paramedic, to increase their skills and salary.
-We interviewed a paramedic who makes $60,000 a year after 3 and a half years as an EMT before getting their paramedic license.
+Many folks gain field experience and pursue additional credentials, such as becoming a paramedic, to increase their skills and salary.
+We interviewed a paramedic in the video above who makes $60,000 a year after 3 and a half years as an EMT before getting their paramedic license.

 Get started with these courses and programs: